The Cosmos Reconsidered

 Einstein may have been enamored with clocks because he worked at the Bern Switzerland patent office when they were bringing clocks in on perhaps a weekly basis.., each one claiming to be operating more accurately, to record or indicate where the earth was at that point.
 So time may have seen much more real to Einstein for that reason.
 But they are of course only a means for telling us when to get to work, when to sit down to dinner, and all the other reasons we need to sync ourselves with others.

 The other way is in our minds.., our memory.
 We record our experiences in it, sequentially as they happen.
 We can go back years and years to recall what has happened in our personal past.
-It’s all there in our memory, most of it at least.
+It’s the same as taking a photo of everything and looking back on them.
+It’s all there in our biological memory, most of it at least.
 Sometimes data is lost or corrupted.
-But it is not time in any case.
+But it is not ‘time’ in any case.
 It is simply a personal record of what we've done and what we've learned in our lives.
-It is another sense we have evolved as humans for survival.., and I'm sure all other living organisms have a similar sense.
-We have memories.
+Another sense we have evolved as humans for survival.., and I'm sure all other living organisms have a similar sense too.
+We have a memory.
 We learn.
 It is a survival mechanism in our heads.
 We saw what happened to Fred when he tried to fly like a bird off that cliff.
 Now we know not to do that, eh? :)

 We know we got up this morning, we know we did a lot of things in sequence, we learned as we went.
 Maybe more some times than others.
 But it is just and only that.., a memory.
 Like a computer with a hard drive that records data that can be recalled, played back, researched, whatever.
 But it isn't time making it happen.
 You have your memories, what has happened to you in the past.., a sense of who you are now, and where you are physically in the world you know.
-What is around you in particular and from your place in space, so you can find the light switch in the dark and your way back home at the end of the day.
-You remember where you've been.
+What is around you in particular and from your place in space, so you can find the light switch in the dark and your way to and from the store, and everywhere else you've been.
 You've lived your life and learned everything you know.
 It's all in your mind.
 You are conscious.
 You have your consciousness and I have my mine.
 They are not interchangeable.
-There is no connection...
+There is no connection and the cosmos does not need either.

 We wouldn't be here if we didn't have a memory, but it is not time.
 It may seem and feel like time is passing, but it is an illusion.